keu/docs/software_versioned_docs/version-0.23/kubepodoperator.md

 > **Note:** The KubernetesPodOperator doesn't support passing in `image_pull_secrets` until [Airflow 1.10.2](https://github.com/apache/airflow/blob/master/CHANGELOG.txt#L526).

-To pull images from a private registry on Astronomer Enterprise, follow the guidelines below.
+To pull images from a private registry on Astronomer Software, follow the guidelines below.

 **1.** Pull a `dockerconfigjson` file with your existing Docker credentials by following [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) (step 1 above)